Toronto Sexual Assault Lawyer

 - Maintaining privacy – The accused may also find it difficult to maintain privacy during the trial, as details of the case are likely to be made public.
 This can lead to negative publicity and social stigma.

 - Receiving a fair trial — In some cases, the accused may feel that they are not receiving a fair trial, as the emotional nature of the case may sway the jury.
 This can be difficult to overcome, but it is important to remember that everyone is innocent until proven guilty.

 A sexual assault lawyer like Richard Fedorowicz handles cases that involve allegations of sexual assault.
-This can include rape, harassment, and any other form of unwanted touching or advances.
+This can include charges of sexual assault, invitation to sexual touching, and harassment.
 Richard will work to build a case for you, represent you in court, and ensure that your rights are protected.
 This may involve working with evidence and witnesses, arguing motions, and participating in negotiations with the prosecution.
-He also works with victims of sexual assault to help them seek justice and receive the support they need.

 What To Do If You’ve Been Charged With Sexual Assault In Ontario

 If you have been charged with sexual assault in Ontario, it is crucial to seek legal assistance as soon as possible.
 Depending on the severity of the charge, you may be facing a prison sentence if convicted.
-A lawyer can always advise you of your rights and help you navigate the criminal justice system.
+An experienced sexual assault lawyer can always advise you of your rights and help you navigate the criminal justice system.

 It is important to keep in mind that if you are facing a sexual assault charge, you are presumed innocent until proven guilty.
-This means that the burden of proof lies with the prosecution, and they must prove beyond a reasonable doubt that you committed the act in question.
-With a strong defense, it may be possible to have the charges against you dropped altogether.
+This means that the burden of proof is on the with the prosecution to prove the charge beyond reasonable doubt.
+With a a skilled sexual assault lawyer on your side, advocating for your rights, it may be possible to have the charges against you dropped altogether.

 Experienced Toronto Sexual Assault Lawyer